pavly-gerges/pavly-gerges/resume/index.md

 **Electrostat-Lab Open-source Contributions:**

 ## Projects:
+My projects are located on the [Electrostat-Lab](https://github.com/Electrostat-Lab) GitHub organization.
+You can find them by typing `electrostat-lab` in the search to search for repositories with this tag.
+Of which, those are the most coolest projects that I've:

 * Gradle-At-A-Glance
 > Skills: Java - Gradle - Software Architecture - Problem Analysis - Technical Writing